National Visiting Fellows Program

 To be eligible for the fellowship, you must:

 • Be currently employed by a U.S.-based dance academy or studio.
-Non-U.S. citizens are welcome to apply, as long as the affiliated school or studio is located in the United States.
+Non-U.S. citizens are welcome to apply, if the affiliated school or studio is in the United States.
 Artistic directors are welcome to apply.

 • Have a demonstrated and documented commitment to serving underrepresented communities in ballet and/or students of color.